≈ 2 hours · No intermission

 I had the good fortune to discover Kevin Loring’s play Where the Blood Mixes for the first time in 2009, when the Teesri Duniya Theatre invited me to take on the role of Mooch (Quêteux in the French version) in their production of the original script.
 Since then, the characters in this play have become part of me, and for the past eight years I’ve entertained the idea of translating and producing it for a Francophone audience.
 Thanks to encouragement and solid support from Teesri Duniya, plus inspired accompaniment from Liz Valdez, I’ve been able to translate my dream into reality.
 With the enthusiastic participation of Musique Nomade, we’ve also been fortunate to add an original soundtrack – a blend of Mi’kmaq, Dene, Atikamekw and Metis voices – to this magnificent project.
 Là où le sang se mêle is a masterly work that serves as a bridge between a past that society has tried to conceal and a future tinged with bittersweet hope.
 The characters we meet are people who, like all of us, have only their profound humanity as an anchor point for finding resilience within themselves.

-A versatile artist and leader Loring has served as the co-curator of the Talking Stick Festival, as Artist in Residence at the Vancouver Playhouse Theatre, as Artistic Director of the Savage Society in Vancouver, as a Documentary Producer of Canyon War: The Untold Story, and as the Project Leader/Creator, and Director of the Songs of the Land project in his home community of Lytton First Nation.
+Loring has served as co-curator of the Talking Stick Festival, Artist in Residence at the Vancouver Playhouse Theatre, and current Artistic Director of Savage Society in Vancouver.

 Since his nomination for a Prix Gémeau for hosting the young adult show C’est parti mon tipi, Charles Bender has become a regular presence on Aboriginal Peoples Television Network (APTN).
 He plays the lead on Sioui-Bacon and was part of the cast of the first season of Mohawk Girls, two popular series on the network.
 Charles launched his acting career in French in Quebec City, and subsequently studied theatre in English at Concordia University in Montreal.
 Since graduating, he has appeared in a variety of productions in both English and French, including Destinée, En thérapie and Being Human.
 On stage, he has worked with a variety of politically and socially active theatre companies such as Teesri Duniya, Ondinnok and Tableau d’Hote, and is currently the co-artistic director of his own theatre company, Productions Menuentakuan.
 He sits on the board of directors of many organizations that promote Indigenous culture, and hosted the four-part documentary series 8e feu (8th Fire), a Radio-Canada TV series tackling a variety of contemporary First-Nation issues.